I'm making a post about this series because it just sounds really interesting to me. I would love to be able to watch some of it someday.

 The hour-long show began airing in November of 1980 and would run for seven series until 1987.
 The first series ran for roughly a year and 51 episodes, while the second series ran for 28 episodes from June to December of 1982.
 After that it was followed by New Hangman (新ハングマン, Shin Hangman), which ran for 26 episodes from July of 1983 to February of 1984.
 This is what we're going to be looking at today.

 As per some YouTube comments, this series has been (perhaps is?) sporadically rebroadcast as re-runs, and the whole thing was re-aired on Family Theater in 1999.
 The first series was released to DVD in 2004, and the subsequent series were planned to be released as well, but they were put on hold indefinitely for unknown reasons, so, you know, that's just great.
-The first episode of New Hangman was actually given away as a freebie with an issue of COMIC Deka, but that's the extent of its home media release.
+The first episode of New Hangman was actually given away as a freebie with an issue of COMIC Deka, which is, uh, an erotic manga magazine, I guess?
+But that's the extent of its home media release.

 New Hangman's internet presence amounts to a handful of clips of less than two minutes in runtime.
-The sole pictorial evidence of Hirata's role that I've managed to turn up is this4:
+It's been difficult to turn up any photos of Hirata in his Sonoyama role, and previously the only thing I'd been able to find was this...

 ...computer, enhance!